onibrute/MonitorApp/README.md

 # ⚡ MonitorApp – Real-Time Industrial Current Monitoring

-MonitorApp is a Windows desktop application developed in C++ using MFC, designed to monitor analog current from up to 4 industrial input channels in real time.
+MonitorApp is a Windows desktop application developed in C++ using MFC, designed to monitor the analog current from up to four industrial input channels in real-time.
 Built around the MODBUS RTU protocol and serial communication (RS-485), it interfaces with ICP DAS modules (I-7017RC and I-7024L) through isolated RS-232/RS-485 converters (I-7520R).

 This project was developed as a Bachelor’s thesis in Automation and Applied Informatics and integrates hardware communication, protocol implementation, graphical monitoring, and alerting in a single unified application.